NoNameProvided/parso/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a bug or issue to help us improve parso
+about: Report a bug or issue to help us improve Parso
 title: 'bug: <title of issue>'
 labels: 'type: fix'
 assignees: ''